SVG%20File-02.svg

 Good day <insert name + surname>,

 On behalf of Charity XYZ, we would like to thank you for your gift of _____, to the value of _____, which was received in good order on _____.
-This also serves as an acknowledgment that now goods or services were provided to you in exchange for this valued contribution.
+This also acknowledges that goods or services have now been provided to you in exchange for this valued contribution.

 Your generosity will allow us to ______.
 We thank you for your support and will do our utmost to see that it makes the best contribution possible.